PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 To summarize, the scenario in which a service principal owns 1000 workspaces or less is supported.
 The scenario in which a service principal owns 1001 workspaces or more is unsupported.
-Let's look at a simple example to make an additional point.
+However, that's not the end of the story.
+Let's look at a simple example to make an important point.

 Consider a scenario in which two multi-tenant applications have each been implemented to use a single service principal.
 Now imagine the